Lamy

+C. Josef Lamy GmbH (/ˈlɑːmi, ˈlæmi/) is a German pen manufacturing company founded in 1930 by Josef Lamy, a former sales representative for Parker Pen.
+The company acquired the Orthos pen manufacturer to begin production.
+Lamy offers a variety of writing products, including fountain pens.

-Lamy was run by Josef Lamy's son, Manfred, until his retirement in 2006.
-He was succeeded by Bernhard M. Rösner.
-Products manufactured by Lamy include fountain, ballpoint pens, and mechanical pencils.
+Manfred Lamy, son of Josef Lamy, managed the company until his retirement in 2006.
+Bernhard M. Rösner then took over as CEO.
+Lamy's product range includes fountain pens, ballpoint pens, mechanical pencils, and ink.

+In February 2024, Lamy was bought by the Japanese Mitsubishi Pencil Company.

 History

 In 1984, newspapers reported that Lamy's export share increased to 33 percent of turnover.
 In 1986, Lamy, Montblanc, and Parker held among them 70–80 percent of the West German market.
 Export markets then consisted of the United States, Japan, and Austria.
 Lamy hoped to expand that export share to 50 percent of turnover, which stood at approximately 40 million Deutschmark (DM) for 1985.
 Turnover for Lamy increased to 48 million DM for 1987, then employing 350 people, increasing to 54 million DM in 1988 and a corresponding increase in staff to nearly 400.

 In 1989, turnover increased to approximately 62 million DM.
 Lamy had begun taking on employees as sleeping partners.
 Approximately one third of the then 400-person workforce became sleeping partners.
 In that year, Lamy established contacts with East Germany and planned to do business there as well as in West Germany.
 1991 held an increase in staff and turnover again, this time to 85 million DM and five hundred staff.
 Lamy invested in their "innovation workshop" in Heidelberg, in 1996, along with approximate expected turnover being 113 million DM.
 1999 showed Lamy reporting stable turnover of approximately 120 million DM, though domestic demand has fallen.

+In February 2024, Lamy was bought by the Japanese Mitsubishi Pencil Company.